-A landlord can only increase the rent annually by sixty percent of the Bay Area Consumer Price Index.
-The landlord must provide a thirty-day written notice of the rent increase.
+The San Francisco Rent Board sets the allowable rent increase amount to a certain small percentage each year based on the Bay Area Consumer Price Index.
+Landlords cannot raise a tenant’s rent above this amount and must provide the tenant with a thirty-days’ advance written notice of the rent increase.
 When a unit becomes vacant, the landlord can increase the rent to market value.
 This is known as vacancy decontrol.

-The eviction protection portion of the San Francisco Rent Ordinance prevents a landlord from evicting a protected tenant without cause.
+The eviction protection provision of the San Francisco Rent Ordinance prevents a landlord from evicting a tenant without cause.
+Master tenants must also have a just-cause reason to evict a subtenant, unless they informed the subtenant in writing at move-in that they reserved the right to evict for no cause.
 There are only fifteen reasons that a tenant can be evicted in San Francisco.
-The most common are (1) non-payment, (2) nuisance, (3) breach of lease, (4) owner’s move-in – OMI, (5) demolition, (6) Ellis act, and (7) capital improvements.
-Master tenants must also have one of these fifteen reasons to evict a subtenant, unless they informed the subtenant in writing at move-in that they reserved the right to evict for no cause.
+The most common for-fault evictions are non-payment, nuisance, and breach of lease.
+The most common no-fault evictions are owner move-in (OMI), Ellis act, and capital improvements.

 Partial Protection Under the San Francisco Rent Ordinance